cemba

 Module 5: International Management

-4. Applied Integrative Project - MBA 8448 (alternatively with MBA 8436 International Mission to China)
+3. Applied Integrative Project in International Business - MBA 8448 (alternatively with MBA 8436 International Mission to China)

 BRIEF DESCRIPTION OF THE MAIN COURSES